Character Education at CDS

 CDS: Where Caring is Common

 "Education with Character" is the foundation of the culture at CDS.
-From preschool through high school, teachers purposefully integrate character development in the curriculum and life at CDS.
+From preschool through upper school, teachers purposefully integrate character development in the curriculum and life at CDS.
 Faculty, staff, coaches, and parents partner to create an inclusive school community where students feel safe, supported, and connected.
 Carrollwood Day School has been named a "National School of Character" and is recognized as "A Caring School" by Making Caring Common, a project of the Harvard Graduate School of Education.